freyste/freyste.github.io/_posts/2020-3-29-Legolini_Bow.md

 ![_config.yml]({{ site.baseurl }}/images/apple.gif)

 Taking the trophy for the coolest thing you can make on a 3D printer at the moment is the Legolini.
-It' s a a repeating crossbow and an ingenious design that not only is fun to make but also to use.
+It's a repeating crossbow and an ingenious design that not only is fun to make but also to use.

 <!-- Import the component -->
 <script type="module" src="https://unpkg.com/@google/model-viewer/dist/model-viewer.js"></script>